 Because mtG3Pdh is exposed to cytoplasmic (non cumulative vs mitochondrial) metformin levels it will see the drug at plasma concentrations (or slightly less) and it will see these concentrations as soon as metformin enters the blood stream.

-If you want a performance enhancing drug for endurance exercise, say a cycle race taking about three hours, you can pop a single metformin 500mg tablet one hour before the start of the race and extend your time to exhaustion from 167 minutes to 191 minutes.
-That might make some difference to winning vs not finishing.
+If you want a performance enhancing drug for endurance exercise, say a cycle race taking about three hours, you can pop a single metformin 500mg tablet before the start of the race and extend your time to exhaustion in a final sprint from 167 seconds to 191 seconds.
+That might make some difference to winning vs not winning.

 Metformin improves performance in high-intensity exercise, but not anaerobic capacity in healthy male subjects